michael-scoob/qr_code_scanner/README.md

-# Barcode Scanner Reader Repository
+# QR-Code/Barcode Scanner Reader in Python
 ## Overview

-This repository contains a Python script designed to read and interpret barcode scanner input.
+This repository contains a Python script designed to read and interpret barcode and qr-code scanner input.
 The script translates the input from a barcode scanner, which is connected via USB and emulates keyboard input, into a readable string.
 The data is then logged, and the barcode value is returned for further processing or display.
 This utility is particularly useful in retail, warehousing, and other environments where barcode scanning is a common requirement.
 Key Features

 ### Barcode Reading: